Definition of Sibilance

-In this extract, the repetition of “s” sound (sibilance) is used throughout the poem.
+In this excerpt, the repetition of the “s” sound (sibilance) is used throughout the poem.
 It emphasizes the atmosphere of dirty lives.
-And continuous use of the “s” sound gives the example of onomatopoeia such as “scraping” sounds of leaves.
+In addition, the continuous use of the “s” sound gives an example of onomatopoeia, as the “scraping” sounds of leaves.

 Function of Sibilance

-An atmosphere can be created through sibilance which helps in drawing the attention of readers where sibilance paints a more colorful picture of the idea of the event.
+An atmosphere can be created through sibilance, which helps in drawing the attention of readers, painting a more colorful picture of the idea or the event.
 With the help of sibilance, descriptive scenes can be explained more carefully by laying stress on the specific letters.
-In fact, the sense of repeated sounds and then the making up of different literary devices through sibilance creates further musical effects on the readers.
+In fact, the sense of repeated sounds, and then the making up of different literary devices through sibilance creates further musical effect for the readers.